 Residence Life at OCU has seen an increase in students living on campus over the past 5 years.
 Due to this growth, during the summer of 2021, we began to professionalize the RHD positions that were formerly filled by upper class students with previous RA experience.
 In the summer of 2022, we hired our second full-time RHD.

 At this time, we have an immediate vacancy for our male RHD and are accepting applications.
 Review of applications will begin May 15th with an anticipated start date of June 5th.
 This position will require a commitment to OCU’s “Life In Community” statement.

 Oakland City University is a Christian faith-based community dedicated to the enhancement of intellectual, spiritual, physical, and social development for positive leadership.
 This mission statement defines our every step as a university community and provides the basis for our search for the best and most qualified candidates for each open position we seek to fill.

 The role of the Residence Hall Director is one of facilitating student development, enhancing student life, and promoting the general wellbeing of individuals living in residence hall facilities.
-RHDs will oversee the day-to-day operations of two residence halls and supervise 1-2 Assistant Residence Hall Director(s), and up to eight Resident Assistants (RAs).
-Each RHD will spend approximately 20 hours a week holding office hours in the Student Life Center (SLC); the remaining hours will be spent in their halls, building relationships with students, attending hall programs, etc. This is a 12-month, live-in position.
+RHDs will oversee the day-to-day operations of 2-3 residence halls and supervise 1-2 Assistant Residence Hall Director(s), and up to 12 Resident Assistants (RAs).
+Each RHD will spend approximately 20 hours a week holding office hours in the Student Life Center (SLC); the remaining hours will be spent in their halls, building relationships with students, attending hall programs, etc. A portion of office hours will be devoted to assisting the AVPSL with student conduct/adjudication.
+This is a 12-month, live-in position.